debitCredit/pythonMorsels/Point/README.md

 **Bonus 3**
 ```

-For the third bonus, I'd like you to allow Point objects to be unpacked using multiple assignment like this ✔️:
+**For the third bonus**, I'd like you to allow Point objects to be unpacked using multiple assignment like this ✔️:

 ```>>> p1 = Point(1, 2, 3)
 >>> x, y, z = p1